Website Design, Development, and Management

 What’s not free is the cost of your own time in trying to deal with all of that and run your business.

 Professionally-designed website costs vary depending on where you go for web design talent.
-We’re happy to point you to any competitors’ site, like Executionists, or Plato Web Design, or Nuts and Bolts Media.
-We do so to show you that we’re being up-front and honest about the true cost of professional design.
+We’re happy to point you to a third-party website cost estimator service.
+There’s also Chris Lema’s “How much should a website cost?” analysis.
+We show you these so that we’re being upfront and honest about the true “cost”…we prefer the term investment…of professional design.
 As you can see from their explanations, if you want a high-quality website, you will need to plan your budget accordingly.
-Fortunately, Webidextrous keeps your website production costs low.
+Just remember…

 Information we need to get started…

-- New site design or old site redesign process
+- New website design or old website redesign process

-- Photoshop design tasks once the design has been finalized
+- Photoshop website design tasks once the design has been finalized

 - Mobile-responsive coding